2001 All-Ireland Senior Football Championship final: Match

 Galway won easily, their second title in four years.
-At full-time it was Galway 0-17 : 0-08 Meath.
+At full-time it was Galway 0–17 : 0–8 Meath.

-In the All-Ireland Minor Football Championship Final, held just before the senior game, Tyrone and Dublin drew 0–15 – 1–12.
+In the All-Ireland Minor Football Championship final, held just before the senior game, Tyrone and Dublin drew 0–15 – 1–12.

-Meath, who announced their starting line-up on their then recently launched website a couple of days before the final, started with the same 15 players who began the semi-final against Kerry.
-All but two of the side had started the final two years previously; Richie Kealey and Ray Magee replaced Paddy Reynolds and Enda McManus.
+Meath, who announced their starting line-up on their then recently launched website a couple of days before the final, started with the same fifteen players who began the semi-final against Kerry.
+All but two of the side had started the final two years previously; Richie Kealey and Ray McGee replaced Paddy Reynolds and Enda McManus.

-Match report
+Summary

 The first half lacked quality play.
 Both sides scored six points, but also amassed many wides.
 Galway's Donnellan sent two frees wide.

 Meath's Ollie Murphy was substituted on 45 minutes after breaking a finger.
 Nigel Nestor was sent off following a second yellow card shortly afterwards, with Meath trailing by two points.
-In the 59th minute, with the score 0–13 – 0–08, Trevor Giles missed a penalty for Meath.
+In the 59th minute, with the score 0–13 – 0–8, Trevor Giles missed a penalty for Meath.
 Some commentators suggested John McDermott dived to win the penalty.
-Padraic Joyce scored ten points for Galway, nine of which came in the second half.
-Meath's full-forwards had little of the ball - they only amassed 2 wides during the game and only scored two points in the second half.
+Pádraic Joyce scored ten points for Galway, nine of which came in the second half.
+Meath's full-forwards had little of the ball - they only amassed two wides during the game, and only scored two points in the second half.